EQUH - Equine Horsemanship

 EQUH 314 Equestrian Instruction Methods: 2 Credits (1 Lec, 2 Lab)

 PREREQUISITE: EQUH 110, EQUH 210, or consent of instructor.
-(F, Sp) The object of this course is to develop competent riding instructors who can communicate effectively and motivate students to higher riding skills.
-Students should allow 15 minutes to get to Miller Stock Pavillion.
+(F, Sp) The object of this course is to develop competent riding instructors who can communicate effectively and motivate students to improve horsemanship skills.
+Students should allow 15 minutes to get to Miller Stock Pavilion.
 Transportation is student's responsibility and not included in course fees

 EQUH 492 Independent Study: 1-3 Credits (1-3 Other)